 Publications

-As part of its research programme “Networks and Sociality at the court of France, 17th-18th centuries”, the Centre de recherche du château de Versailles wishes to publish articles related to this subject on the Bulletin du Centre de recherche du château de Versailles.
+As part of its research programme “Networks and Sociality at the court of France, 17th-18th century”, the Centre de recherche du château de Versailles wishes to publish articles related to this subject on the Bulletin du Centre de recherche du château de Versailles.

 Argument